Douglas Chalmers Graduate Scholars Lectureship

 - Statement of Support from a faculty advisor or program director who agrees to introduce you at the lectureship.

 - Two samples of previously completed work.

-Please send submissions to the EPIC Graduate Scholars Fellowship by email or post to:
+Please send submissions to the Douglas Chalmers Graduate Scholars Fellowship by email or post to:

 Dr. Daniel Thys